 The Bundesliga officially returns!
 Round one supplied no shortage of talking points.

-In the debut of a Bulinews column, we'll unpack all the essentials, take a closer look at the weekend's most intriguing tactical fixture and hazard a guess as to what the table may look like come Christmas.
+In the debut of a new Bulinews column, we'll unpack all the essentials, take a closer look at the weekend's most intriguing tactical fixture and hazard a guess as to what the table may look like come Christmas.

 |Photo: Steffen Flor, Creative Commons, CC BY-SA 4.0|